 For every $1 invested in mentoring, Nebraska receives an $8 return on societal benefits.
 Studies also show youth with mentors are more likely to be successful in school, leaders in their communities, and to enter young adulthood with opportunities for ongoing education and career choices.
 And yet, 16 million American young people—one in three—will reach the age of 19 without having had a mentor of any kind.

-The Omaha Chamber is partnering with Midlands Mentoring Partnership (MMP) to help reduce the mentoring gap.
+Midlands Mentoring Partnership (MMP) is partnering with the Greater Omaha Chamber and Mayor Jean Stothert to help reduce the mentoring gap.
 Together they will launch the Corporate Mentoring Challenge to recognize outstanding corporations in the Omaha community that have created, expanded or partnered on mentoring initiatives.
 The goal is to challenge private corporations to create or expand an existing mentoring culture within their companies to encourage employee participation in youth mentoring programs.

-Companies that complete the challenge will be recognized at the 8th Annual Mentoring Summit & Awards Luncheon on January 31, 2018, at the Capitol District Marriott.
-Additionally, all participating companies will be automatically considered for national recognition in the National Corporate Mentoring Honor Roll promoted by MENTOR: The National Mentoring Partnership and the White House.
+Companies that complete the challenge will be recognized at a media conference at the Omaha Chamber on January 3 and at the 9th Annual Mentoring Luncheon on March 6.
+Additionally, all participating companies will be considered for national recognition in the National Corporate Mentoring Honor Roll promoted by MENTOR: The National Mentoring Partnership and the White House.

-Companies can learn more about the challenge and get involved by contacting Teresa Riesberg at email@example.com or 402-715-4149 to.
-Deadline to enroll in the challenge is Friday, December 15.
+Companies can learn more about the challenge and get involved by contacting Teresa Riesberg at email@example.com or 402-715-4164.
+Deadline to enroll in the challenge is Friday, December 7.

 JOIN THE CHALLENGE